Call for proposals

 - Multi-user Collaborative Sites

-- How to Plug Into the Plone Community
+- How the Plone Community works and how to Plug Into it

-- Deployment Strategies - a panel demo/discussion of Entransit, EnSimpleStaging, CMFDeployment, Cachefu, etc. How to they compare, contrast and complement each other in real-world situations?
+- Deployment Strategies - a panel demo/discussion of Entransit, EnSimpleStaging, CMFDeployment, Cachefu, etc. How do they compare, contrast and complement each other in real-world situations?

 Session Leader Compensation